DarkView/MMEmergencyLink/README.md

-## A plugin for [Dragory's ModMail](https://github.com/dragory/modmailbot) that allows users to get DM message ID's
+## A plugin for [Dragory's ModMail](https://github.com/dragory/modmailbot) that allows users to get DM message links
 **Currently on Version 1.0**
 Plugin written and maintained by [DarkView](https://github.com/DarkView) (Dark#1010 on Discord)